No two MMPs are alike and choosing one goes beyond cost

 At this point in the evolution of digital marketing (with mobile being a huge part of that), MMPs should live up to their claims of holistic measurement, and they will all likely answer this question differently.
 What you need is an MMP that can identify and link users across any channel, web, or mobile, and over any connected device.

 It should go without saying that an MMP should have a comprehensive fraud toolset.
 There is no single fix or 100% prevention, but there are strong tools to mitigate and reduce it as much as possible.
-The next question is then, how customizable are their tools?
+The next question is how customizable are their tools?
 Every MMP has an anti-fraud offering, but there’s no one-size-fits-all prevention method.
 In other words, not all offerings will be the same.
-You need a sophisticated toolset that enables the marketer from the simple, automated tools to the more customizable ones that an MMP’s support staff can help recommend and implement.
+You need a sophisticated toolset that includes simple, automated tools and also more customizable ones that an MMP’s support staff can help recommend and implement.
 Ad fraud taxes a marketer’s resources, but they are not alone in preventing it.
 Reducing ad fraud is an ongoing aspect of marketing, and marketers should have multiple customizable options at their disposal.

 Measuring the lifetime value (LTV) of a user is a necessary marketing metric to understand how users move through the funnel and then be able to compare it across all your marketing channels.
 Ask about your options in analyzing LTV and what customizable options are available there too.

-Audience segmentation is an essential part of personalized marketing.
-How easily can you create an audience?
+Dynamic audience activation is an essential part of personalized marketing.
+How easily can you segment and create an audience?
 What are your options?
 In visualizing your analytics, you should be able to save a list of device IDs for activation with a media partner.
 Bonus points if you can do that within the same platform.

 There’s only so much data you can gather about your audience before you need to look to additional sources.
 With the end of the third-party cookie coming, the first-party data that you have has become all the more valuable, and you need to marry that with other verified and privacy-first data sources to enrich it.
 While there are vendors that may offer it, you would have to verify the data yourself as opposed to using an MMPs already vetted sources.
 The more consolidated your tech stack, the more efficient and secure your data is.